-The Council [shall, based on the recommendations of the Commission, apply the provisions of this Part in_on a transparent, uniform and non-discriminatory basis manner, and] shall ensure equality of financial treatment [and comparable financial obligations for Contractors] [to counter any disparity arising out of any grossly incomparable concentration of given resources].
+The Council [shall, based on the recommendations of the Commission, apply the provisions of this Part [in accordance with Article 13 of Annex III of the Convention,] in on a transparent, uniform and non-discriminatory basis, and shall ensure equality of financial treatment [and comparable financial obligations for Contractors.] [to counter any disparity arising out of any grossly incomparable concentration of given resources].

-Incentives
+Regulation 63 Incentives

-1. The Council, taking into account the recommendations of the Commission and the Economic Planning Commission, may provide [financial] incentives [to Contractors and/or] pursuant to Article 11 of Annex III to the Convention, to Contractors entering into joint arrangements with the Enterprise, in accordance with the applicable Standards and taking into consideration Guidelines-rules set out in Standards.

-1. Alt.
-The Council may, taking into account the recommendations of the Commission and the Economic Planning Commission in accordance with the applicable Standard, provide for incentives, including Financial Incentives, on a uniform and nondiscriminatory basis, to Contractors to further the objectives set out in Article 13 (1) of annex III to the Convention.

-2. Those incentives shall be applied on a uniform and non-discriminatory basis, to further the objectives set out in Article 13(1) of Annex III to the Convention-including, where applicable, the objective of stimulating the transfer of technology to, and training the personnel of, the Authority and of developing States]

-3. The Council shall ensure that, as a result of the Ffinancial I-ncentives provided to Contractors, Contractors are not subsidized so as to be given an artificial competitive advantage with respect to other Contractors and/or land-based miners.

-4. Any incentives shall be fully compatible with the policies and principles under Regulation 2, and any applicable Standards [and Guidelines].
+- 1. The Council, taking into account the recommendations of the Commission and the Economic Planning Commission, may provide [financial] incentives [to Contractors and/or] pursuant to Article 11 of Annex III to the Convention, to Contractors entering into joint arrangements with the Enterprise, in accordance with the applicable Standards and taking into consideration Guidelines rules set out in Standards. - \$\frac{11.
+Alt.}{11.
+The Council may, taking into account the recommendations of the Commission and the Economic Planning Commission in accordance with the applicable Standard, provide for incentives, including Financial Incentives, on a uniform and non-discriminatory basis, to Contractors to further the objectives set out in Article 13(1) of Annex III to the Convention.} - 2.
+Those incentives shall be applied on a uniform and non-discriminatory basis, to further the objectives set out in Article 13(1) of Annex III to the Convention [including, where applicable, the objective of stimulating the transfer of technology to, and training the personnel of, the Authority and of developing States.] - 3.
+The Council shall ensure that, as a result of the Financial Incentives provided to Contractors, Contractors are not subsidized so as to be given an artificial competitive advantage with respect to other Contractors and/or land-based miners. - 4.
+Any incentives shall be fully compatible with the policies and principles under Regulation 2, any applicable Standards and shall take into consideration the relevant Guidelines. - 5.
+A Financial Incentives Registry shall be established, maintained and published through the Seabed Mining Register, pursuant to Regulation 92.

+There has been support for the alternative wording of paragraph 1, which is now retained (with the removed previous iteration remaining visible).
+Minor refinements to the language have been suggested for the purposes of ensuring better drafting and consistency in terminology.

+There have been continued discussions between Members as to whether incentives other than financial incentives should be addressed in this Regulation (and more generally in the Regulations).
+Members are invited to consider this point further.